 - Businesses will be providing a wealth of exclusive promo codes for site-wide discounts and free shipping on their products.

-- Product sales will be announced right before the holiday or incrementally throughout the day on Cyber Monday, helping to provoke the sense of urgency from customers.
+- Product sales will be announced right before the holiday or incrementally throughout the day on Cyber Monday, helping to provoke a sense of urgency from customers.

 - Cyber Monday will generate more revenue than its in-store competitor holiday, Black Friday.